nayuta-ai/go-design-patterns/README.md

 ## Flyweight

 A space optimization technique that lets us use less memory by storing externally the data associated with similar objects.

+## Proxy

+A type that functions as an interface to a particular resource.
+That resource may be remote, expensive to construct, or may require logging or some other added functionality.